One (more) thing I can’t seem to do very well is to time my meal bolus to be a few minutes ahead of the actual meal.

 I think the primary reason I’ve not been very successful at this is that most days, I can hardly get my act together enough to know what will happen 15 minutes from now.

 Not to mention, I think it adds yet another level of complexity to the already painstaking tasks of doing all the diabetic stuff that surrounds mealtime.
 And that kind of ticks me off.

 This is practically impossible for parents of young D’ers – where you don’t know what they will eat until it’s down the chute!

 But what about you adult OC’ers?
 How many of you pre-bolus?
 Do you do the entire meal bolus beforehand, or just a portion?
 How far in advance do you do it?
-Does it matter for you what type of food you are eating, and do you adjust the lead time accordingly?
-Does it make a big difference for you?
+Does it matter to you what type of food you are eating, and do you adjust the lead time accordingly?
+Does it make a big difference to you?

 And lastly – how the HELL do you keep track of it all?!!
 Do you pull a modified “flava-flav” and wear a kitchen timer medallion on your gold chain?
 “Ding! – time to eat!”